-The Royal Decree on Energy Efficiency in Exterior Lighting (01/04/09) is one of the regulations that must be followed when integrating exterior lighting.
+The Royal Decree on Energy Efficiency in Outdoor Lighting (04/01/09) is one of the regulations that must be followed when integratingoutdoor lighting.

-What are the main concepts of this regulation:
+What are the main concepts that this regulation meets:

-- Defines a minimum energy efficiency depending on the lighting (less Em -> more Efficiency).
+- Defines a minimum energy efficiency depending on the lighting (unless Em -> plus Efficiency)

-Sets flow reduction up to 50% of normal, without loss of uniformity, for installations > 5kW
+Sets flow reduction up to 50% of normal, without impairing uniformity, for instalaciones > 5kW installations

-Defines the minimum performance and utilisation factors for luminaires and projectors and specifies the minimum consumption of auxiliary equipment according to lamp types and power and defines the on/off system according to installed power
+Defines the performance and minimum utilization factors for luminaires and projectors and specifies the minimum consumption of auxiliary equipment according to the types of lamp and power and defines the on-off system according to the installed power

-It establishes minimum performance and utilisation factors for luminaires and projectors, and specifies the maximum consumption of auxiliary equipment according to the different types of lamps and wattages.
+It establishes yields and minimum utilization factors for luminaires and projectors, also specifies the maximum consumption of auxiliary equipment according to the different types of lamps and powers.

 Why is LED a good choice for outdoor lighting?

-One of the benefits of LED equipment is its compact size, the directional nature of the light, high thermal management performance and increasing light emission.
+One of the benefits obtained from LED equipment is its compact size, the directional nature of the light, the high thermal management performances and an increasing light emission.

-Therefore, the benefits that this equipment brings us when applied outdoors, as in cities, urban roads and highways improving the emitted flux, light control and thermal management, without forgetting that these equipments have a life cycle of the luminaires from five to seven years without the need to carry out maintenance on them.
-At the same time, the directionality of its emission and its small size open up new avenues for the development of optical systems with a high control of light distribution, notably improving the combined efficiencies of conventional light source and luminaire.
+Therefore, the benefits that these equipment provide us when applied abroad, such as in cities, urban roads and highways, improving the emitted flow, light control and thermal management, without forgetting that these equipment have a life cycle duration of the luminaires from five to seven years without the need for maintenance on them.
+At the same time, the directionality of its emission and its small size open up new avenues for the development of optical systems with a high control of light distribution, notably improving the joint efficiencies of the conventional light source and the luminaire.

-What should we bear in mind when applying LEDs to outdoor lighting?
+What should we take into account when applying LEDs in outdoor lighting?

-A high life span of more than 50,000 hours, compared to conventional lighting which means about 24,000 hours.
-Thanks to the small size of the light emitting diodes facilitates the direction of light, favoring energy savings.
+A high lifespan that exceeds 50,000 hours, compared to conventional lighting, which lasts for around 24,000 hours.
+Thanks to the small size of the light-emitting diodes, it facilitates the directing of the light, favoring energy savings.